-St. Eligius is our barony’s annual event focusing on the arts & sciences and is held in November.
+St. Eligius is Dragonship Haven’s annual event focusing on the arts & sciences and is held in November.
 It features displays of work by very talented artisans from our barony and around the East Kingdom.
 Prizes are awarded in several different categories including a Populace Choice, which is voted upon by all those in attendance.

 St. Eligius will next be held on Saturday, November 12, 2016 in Meriden, CT.
 For more information, please check the event listing on the East Kingdom website.

-- Each entrant declares the contest group they feel best fits themselves and their entry.
-Advice is available from registration personnel but it is not binding.
+- Each entrant declares the contest group they feel best fits their experience level.
+Advice is available from contest registration personnel but entrant must make the decision.

-Novices have entered up to 2 previous small competitions & feel inexperienced in A&S contests.
-Novices are further divided into A and B with A being new to the SCA and B being more than 3 years in the SCA.
+- Novices have entered up to 2 previous small competitions & feel inexperienced in A&S contests.
 (Analogy: competes in Novice/Rookie Tourney)

-Artisans have entered >2 contests and have experience in getting feedback & refining their entry so it shows to best advantage.
+- Artisans have entered >2 A&S contests and have experience in getting feedback & refining their entry so it shows to best advantage.
 (Analogy: competes in Cadet’s/Squire’s Tourney)

-Laurels & Masters are either members of the Order of the Laurel entering examples of the work(s) for which they received their recognition, or any non-Laurel who chooses to enter in this group and wish to demonstrate their mastery of an art or science.
+- Laurels & masters are either members of the Order of the Laurel entering examples of the work(s) for which they received their recognition, or any non-Laurel who chooses to enter in this group to demonstrate their mastery of an art or science.
 (Analogy: competes in Best of the Knowne World Tourney)

-- Since SCA combatants declare the winner of their own martial bout, St. Eligius entrants for all groups will score entries in their contest group: novices scoring novice entries, artisans scoring artisan entries etc. Orientation to scoring will be available for every entrant.
-An experienced and confidential consultant will be available to advise and assist the individuals in each group.
-Come prepared to talk about your work and be ready to ask questions and score others’ entries.
-Get to wear both hats!
-It’ll be fun and enlightening to be both entrant and scorer.
+- In SCA tourneys the combatants declare the winner of their bout.
+At the St. Eligius A&S Contest entrants in each group will score entries in their group: novices scoring novice entries, artisans scoring artisan entries etc. Orientation to scoring will be available for every entrant.
+An experienced and confidential consultant will be assigned to each group to advise and assist the individuals in that group.
+Be prepared to talk about your work and be ready to ask questions and score others’ entries.
+Get ready to wear both hats!

 - A St. Eligius 12 Question sheet should accompany entries in this contest (strongly recommended).
 It is OK to say “see documentation” and provide your documentation from prior competitions/displays.

 - Where possible, images of extant examples or related items should be included to help those scoring your work.
 Sources should be generally regarded as reputable and directly applicable to the entry.
-Enough source location info should be provided that others can look up your sources and find the same images and text that you found.
+Source location info should be provided so that others can look up your sources and find the same images and text that you found.

 - No kitchen facilities are provided.
 All food, beverage, and cosmetic entries must have a full ingredients list to avoid foreseeable allergies.
 We do not have a Baronial Epi-pen.